What is Carnitine Blend?

 Are there any side effects that I should be aware of when taking Carnitine Blend?

 Carnitine does have a "moving" mechanism, so taking too much may cause loose stools.
+Other possible side effects of L-Carnitine can include agitation, dry mouth, headache, insomnia, reduced appetite, and may cause a fish-like body odor.

 Not to be used with peripheral vascular disease, high blood pressure, liver disease due to alcoholism (cirrhosis), diabetes, kidney disease, or a history of seizures.
 Do not use if you are allergic or sensitive to any of the ingredients in this supplement.